Lenin Peak Safety Policy

 The guests at our base camp at the foot of Lenin Peak must follow our Rules and Regulations to secure themselves against emergencies and accidents during the expedition, properly going through the preparatory stage.

-Each participant, if alone, is provided with a walkie-talkie at no charge, against a deposit.
-If a participant climbs as a member of a group, we provide a walkie-talkie per group at no charge, against a deposit.
+Each participant, if alone, is provided with a portable radio station at no charge, against a deposit.
+If a participant climbs as a member of a group, we provide a portable radio station per group at no charge, against a deposit.

 Each expedition participant must have an Insurance Policy for $30,000.
 It must be handed to Commandant of Base Camp as a participant arrives at Base Camp.
 If an accident occurs, this insurance policy will cover the cost of the rescue operation (rescue team jobs, helicopter transportation, medicines and medical service in Osh, paperwork, transportation to the home country, etc).